SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

 1. Please enter the DataMiner Info

    - The Organization API Key can be found in [dataminer.services] (https://dataminer.services/) under the Admin app in the Keys page.
+For more information please check [Managing dataminer.services keys](xref:Managing_DCP_keys).
+> [!IMPORTANT]
-The selected key needs to have the Add DataMiner nodes permission.
+> The selected key needs to have the permission to add DataMiner nodes.

 1. Check the selected configuration and click *Configure*